Skip to Main Content

 What are they?

 Read and Publish (R&P) agreements support open scholarly publishing in selected journals.
-These agreements enable SCU authors to publish open access papers without paying article processing charges (APC's).
+These agreements negotiated through the Council of Australian University Librarians (CAUL) enable SCU authors to publish open access papers without paying article processing charges (APC's).

 The agreements are reviewed annually.
 Included journal titles may change from year to year, and throughout the agreement term.
 You will need to check the agreement details each time you submit a manuscript.